camiperezz/react-web-app-ecommerce/README.md

 # react-web-app-ecommerce

-Welcome to my final project for the React JS Flex course done at Coderhouse.
+Welcome to my final project for the React JS Flex course at Coderhouse.
-The final project involved creating a web app using React.
+This project showcases a fully developed web application built with React.
-You can check the project documentation at the following link.
+For a detailed overview and documentation, please visit the link below.

+## Created by Camila Perez